guilhermelfl/sell_here_data_engineering_fake_company/readme.md

 After the pipeline run we can get to our final layer:

-- `ins_sales`, Table with some joins and transformations to get insights from.
+- `ins_sales`, Table with some joins and transformations to get insights from sales.
+It'll have one line per sale with info from the reseller, customer, product and sale.

-- `ins_user_usage.sql`, Table with web app logs data joining with some client info
+- `ins_user_usage.sql`, Table with web app logs data joining with some client info.
+This table has information about date and time of the web app usage, the user-agent used to connect the app